gtech-mulearn/WikiSyllabus/Contributor's guide.md

 ## Create a pull request

 Open the main page of your repository on your GitHub account in your browser and click on the Pull requests tab.
 Now, click on the ```New pull request``` button.
 Click Create Pull Request option.
 Enter a suitable title and description for the pull request.
 Now submit the pull request.

+Congrats!
+You just completed the standard fork -> clone -> edit -> pull request workflow that you'll encounter often as a contributor!